 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The full-time faculty percentage at College of William and Mary is 80%.
+The full-time faculty percentage at William & Mary is 81%.
 This is higher than the national average of 47%.

-Retention and Graduation Rates at College of William and Mary
+Retention and Graduation Rates at William & Mary

 Freshmen Retention Rate

-How Much Does College of William and Mary Cost?overall average net price of William & Mary is $19,720.
+How Much Does William & Mary Cost?overall average net price of William & Mary is $19,593.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.